igvteam/igvweb-mcp/README.md

 # igvweb-mcp

-This is an experimental project that creates an MCP (Model Control Protocol) server using the [WebMCP framework](https://github.com/webmachinelearning/webmcp) for interacting with the [IGV web app](https://github.com/igvteam/igv-webapp).
+This is an experimental project that creates a MCP (Model Control Protocol) server using the [WebMCP framework](https://github.com/webmachinelearning/webmcp) for interacting with the [IGV web app](https://github.com/igvteam/igv-webapp).
 The server allows programmatic control of igv-webapp by installing the Chrome